 A happy and engaged workforce makes for a productive and profitable business.
-However, with the current and necessary shift to remote working, keeping employees engaged in the company's mission and connected with the wider business can be tough.
+However, keeping employees engaged in the company's mission and connected with the wider business can be tough.

 In this ultimate guide, we're going to look at why Workplace by Facebook is such a powerful tool to listen to employees and why employee ideas are as important, if not more important, as they have ever been.

-The guide will also outline some best-in-class examples of companies using Workplace to listen to employees and the key steps to making an employee ideas campaign (no matter how remote!) a massive success.
+The guide will also outline some best-in-class examples of companies using Workplace to listen to employees and the key steps to making an employee ideas campaign a massive success.

 Research we conducted on the State of Employee Ideas showed that 4 in 5 employees (82%) have ideas to improve their business, yet one in five feel afraid to voice them.

 These numbers represent a huge lost opportunity because employee ideas have long been the foundation for amazing innovations.
 Take the Post-it Note, for example - a result of two employees at 3M collaborating around a failed adhesive research project to create a product that now generates over a $1 billion a year!

 And it's not just 3M who have a history of harnessing the power of employee ideas.
 Companies like McDonald's, Google and Sony have all launched flagship products as a result of listening to their employees' ideas.

 As our research has shown, there are lots of employees with a lot of ideas.
 But how do you harness these ideas, where do you start…?

 The rise of digital collaboration and communication tools in companies is no big surprise.
 Since the digitalisation of the workplace, employees have needed an effective way to communicate with each other in a space that allows for collaboration and connection – just like an office in the physical world.